intuition-box/intuition.box/content/spotlights/nexura.md

 That observation became the foundation for Nexura, where Nuel now focuses on product and growth.

+> You don't need everything figured out before you start building, but you do need a clear direction.
+>
 > The biggest barrier to building is not technical skill, it's believing you're not the kind of person who can build.
 Once that mindset changes, everything becomes possible.
 >
 > — Nexura Team